 Rooting phones, no matter what the operating system, means discovering a bug of some sort that lets you bypass internal protections and gain complete control over the operating system.
 Much as we’d like to wish otherwise, there will always be these kinds of bugs.
 So if anyone tells you that they have an Android phone that can’t be rooted, they’re mistaken.

 On the other hand, Android phone vendors are taking the problem of rooted phones very seriously, and there are a ton of protections that make it harder to root phones and easier to detect when a phone has been rooted.
-For enterprise IT managers, that’s good news, because, generally, a rooted phone represents a much bigger risk to security than an unrooted one.
+That’s good news for enterprise IT managers, because generally, a rooted phone represents a much bigger risk to security than an unrooted one.

 So what should IT managers responsible for securing smartphones do?